School SEND Information Report

 The intention of the Local Offer is to improve choice for families and will also be an important resource for parents in understanding the range of services and provision in the local area.

 Welcome to our SEND information page.
 Hopefully you will find everything that you need.
 We are continually adding information about SEND on our website.
-If you would like to discuss SEND in more detail please contact Mrs Shirley Duggan - SENCo or Mrs Joanne E. Shaw - Head Teacher, to arrange an appointment on 01207 234252.
+If you would like to discuss SEND in more detail please contact Mrs J. McDonald or Mrs Joanne E. Shaw - Head Teacher, to arrange an appointment on 01207 234252.

 At Catchgate Primary School we recognise that all pupils are entitled to a quality of provision that will enable them to achieve their potential.
 We believe in positive intervention, removing barriers to learning, raising expectations and levels of achievement and working in partnership with other agencies in order to provide a positive educational experience for all our pupils including those with a special educational need or disability.